 All of these factors point to potential low self-esteem.
-Ouch, you probably did not see that one coming.
-Use this knowledge to your advantage, i.e. to understand you need help in raising your self-esteem.
+Ouch!
+Turn it around.
+Use this knowledge to your advantage, i.e., to understand you need help raising your self-esteem.

-- Number two, you have a hard time keeping a full time job.
+Number two, you have a hard time keeping a full-time job.
 This is usually a work ethic issue.
-There are very few hard-working people who have a low self-esteem.
+There are very few hard-working people who have low self-esteem.
 It has very little to do with wealth or poverty.
 Hollywood is full of wealthy people with low self-esteem.
 If you are unsure whether you have a work ethic problem, go to work on a farm or ranch for a year.
-If you have a hard time getting out of bed when the Rooster crows, that is an early hint.
+If you have difficulty getting out of bed when the rooster crows, that is an early hint.

-- Number three, you use alcohol or drugs as an escape, i.e. to avoid coping with real world problems.
+Number three, you use alcohol or drugs to escape, i.e., to avoid coping with real-world problems.
 This is not the same thing as being chemically addicted.
 Those people need alcohol or drugs to satisfy a biological chemical need.
-This applies to those who drink to avoid facing criticism or coping with daily problems.
-If you fall into this category, then use that knowledge to seek help in improving your self-esteem.
+This paragraph applies to those who drink to avoid criticism or to cope with daily problems.
+If you fall into this latter category, use that knowledge to improve your self-esteem.

-- Number four, you have a difficult time making decisions on simple matters.
+Number four, you have difficulty making decisions on simple matters.
 What am I going to wear today?
 Where should we eat tonight?
-Should I take the freeway or stay on surface streets.
+Should I take the freeway or stay on the surface streets?
 Should I go for a walk?
-In this regard, healthy people should take for a walk every day with a sustaining goal of 10,000 steps a day.
+In this regard, healthy people should take a walk daily with a sustaining goal of 10,000 steps daily.

-Once you have determined that a false negative thought has caused your guilt, the next step is to not feel guilty.
-Although it might sound difficult, there are steps that will help you reduce your guilt.
-But, the solution is not exactly what you think.
+Once you have determined that a false negative thought has caused your guilt, the next step is not to feel guilty.
+Although it might sound difficult, some actions will help you reduce (not eliminate) your guilt.
+But the solution is not exactly what you think.
 There is no acknowledgement of responsibility, and there is no apology.

 The first thing you should do when you figure out that you have a false negative thought is to identify the thought as a false negative thought.
-The next thing you do is congratulate yourself in exposing the negative thought.
+The next thing you do is congratulate yourself on exposing the negative thought.
 Do something that brings you JOY.
-This congratulation step is important as it rewards you for spotting negative thoughts.
-Every time you recognize a false negative thought—stop what you are doing and SMILE.
+This congratulation step is crucial as it rewards you for spotting negative thoughts.
+When you recognize a false negative thought—stop what you are doing and SMILE.
 If you are alone, do a little dance.
 Do something fun that acknowledges your discovery.
 And do it every time.

-Being specific with the acknowledgement of responsibilities discussed in section (a), makes it easier to implement the Remorseful or I’m Sorry step.
+Being specific with the acknowledgment of responsibilities discussed in section 2 (a) makes it easier to implement the Remorseful or I’m Sorry step.
 There are several ways to apply this step.

 (1) Apologize and Request Forgiveness.
-This method requires you to apologize for each and every wrongful action/inaction you did, each harm caused by you, and request forgiveness from the person wronged for each action and harm.
+This method requires you to apologize for every wrongful action/inaction you did, each harm caused by you, and request forgiveness from the person wronged for each action and harm.
 This requires an apology only for wrongful action/inaction and harm caused by your actions/inactions.
-You do not apologize for actions/inactions that are not wrongful, nor do you apologize for damages or injuries that were not caused by you.
+You do not apologize for actions/inactions that are not wrongful, nor do you apologize for damages or injuries that you did not cause.

 This Remorse step is only applicable to that guilt inside you.
-What and how your friend or other protected class member feels, is not the issue.
-Those people may be operating under their own false negative thoughts.
+What and how your friends or other protected class members feel is irrelevant.
+Those people may be operating under their false negative thoughts.

 However, there may be portions of the facts or emotions that apply and some that do not apply.
-In the example where a person outbid their friend on a home they were trying to buy, there may be damages that were not applicable.
-For example, if the friend could not qualify for buying the home, there is no need to apology for that element of damage.
+In the example where a person outbid their friend on a home, there may be damages that were not applicable.
+For instance, if the friend could not qualify to buy the house, there is no need to apologize for that element of damage.
 But there is an obligation to apologize for the dishonesty, untrustworthiness, breach of confidence, etc.

 The victim does not have to forgive you, although that would help you to reduce your guilt.
 But you should request their forgiveness.
-If you do not request forgiveness it might be viewed by your Negative Thoughts Department as a sign of weakness, which might trigger its own guilt.
+If you do not ask forgiveness, it might be viewed by your Negative Thoughts Department as a sign of weakness, which might trigger its own guilt.

-Ask for forgiveness using direct unambiguous words, such as, Will you forgive me for each of the actions and the damages you caused.
-Do not temper your apology with defensive words such as “based on my point of view” or “what I thought I was doing,” etc. This is not the same as correcting a misunderstanding or mistake that a friend may believe.
+Ask for forgiveness using direct, unambiguous words, such as, Will you forgive me for each of the actions and the damages you caused?
+Do not temper your apology with defensive words such as “based on my point of view” or “what I thought I was doing,” etc. This is not the same as correcting a misunderstanding or mistake that a friend may believe is true.
 This section deals with guilt inside you.
 If you apologize for something that did not occur, it may be interpreted as a phony apology.

 There is universal medical support that holding-in stress, such as guilt, is unhealthy.

-1. Forgetting with Passage of Time.
+1. Forgetting by Passage of Time.
 Every person forgets.
 Studies have shown that 50 percent of the minor unimportant facts are forgotten in 1 hour and 70% are forgotten in 24 hours.
 Emotional matters take much longer.
 About 50 percent of people are able to get over a romantic encounter after 5 weeks.
 But 10 percent have significant feelings after 5 months.
-A few people continue to have feelings 25 years later.

 For the less emotional guilt triggers, this is a good process.
 Just wait it out.
 For the more emotional or more memorable encounters other methods discussed in paragraphs C and D may be more effective.